Macka323/chair/Documentation.md

 ### Via ethernet

-1. If you are using ethrnet it shoud work, if it doesnt contact us
+1. If you are using Ethernet it should work, if it doesn't contact us

 ### Via Wi-Fi